bogdan-calapod/asryx-macos/README.md

 It uses standard C++ and Linux [dependencies](#dependencies), and it's CPU only by default, so it works with any machine, regardless of distro or GPU model.

-GGML models are downloaded [locally](#uninstallation).

-Transcription runs locally against those weights.
+GGML Models are [downloaded locally](#uninstallation) and transcription runs against those weights on your machine.

 [Reliable](#mechanism) is the word.
 Repeated invocations, key repeat, stale locks, interrupted sessions, and abandoned runtime artifacts are handled before a new recording begins.